Online Workshop: Susan Burnstine

 $500 / Limit 8 students

-Sorry this event is sold out.
+Sorry, this workshop is sold out.

 This workshop is designed for documentary and fine art photographers who aspire to develop and transform a long-term personal series into a portfolio to behold and be proud of.
 Through classroom discussions, written and shooting exercises, critiques and portfolio reviews, this class will provide students the tools to articulate their vision and create a meaningful long-term body of work.
 We will discuss and apply practical topics such as long-term project development, statements, sequencing and portfolio editing.
 Working together as a group and individually, we’ll develop the very best presentation that meets each student’s own sensibilities and target audience, such as gallerists, publishers, designers or fine art curators.